National Interagency Pass

 Is your trip more than 500 miles on the Pacific Crest Trail?
 If you qualify for a PCTA trail pass, you can hike through Inyo National Forest on the PCT.
-No additional permit is required.
-If you will resupply via the Mt.
-Whitney trail, the PCTA will collect the $15 per person Whitney Zone Fee for Inyo National Forest.
-Contact the Pacific Crest Trail Association.
+No additional permit is required to summit Mt.
+Whitney.
+PCTA hikers that wish to resupply at Whitney Portal should indicate they are visiting the Mt Whitney Zone when applying for their permit.
+For more details about the 500 plus miles permit contact the Pacific Crest Trail Association.

 Still have questions about wilderness permits?

 Call Inyo National Forest for wilderness and permit information(760)873-2483 Open 8am to 4:30.